antipr000/spreadsheet-parser/README.md

 ### Core idea
 We will follow a 2 pass approach for agentic system - planning and orchestration

 1. **Planning**: During planning phase, we are interested in a plan on how to parse the worksheet.
-The planner summarizes the sheet, also generates a screenshot and passes it to a multimodal LLM to generate a plan.
+The planner summarizes the sheet and passes it to an LLM
 2. **Orchestration**: From the plan generated, we orchestrate on the plan to generate the final json.
 For extraction, we have *extractors* defined, which can be either AI based, or simple deterministic logic.

 ```mermaid